 Creating personas of your ideal franchise owner is important for the franchisor and for the franchise candidate.
 Persona marketing allows your marketing team to target more precisely potential leads who are much more likely to convert.
 It also allows you to speak directly to those potential leads in a way that will resonate with them.
 So, the franchisor finds better candidates, and the candidates find franchises that will be a better fit for them.

-We name our personas and then write their life stories to help us better understand not only who they are and what makes them tick, but also how they behave, where to find them and how to speak to them in a way that will resonate.
+We name our personas and then write their life stories to help us better understand not only who they are and what makes them tick, but also how they behave.
+We also learn details such as where to find them and how to speak to them in a way that will resonate.

 Define Your Ideal Persona